fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/trial-balance.md

 If the total debits don't equal the total credits, there's an error in your bookkeeping that needs to be identified and corrected.
 :::

-## Generating a Trial Balance report in Fiskl
+## Generating a Trial Balance Report in Fiskl

 To create and customize your Trial Balance report in Fiskl: